 Here is a quick breakdown of some good exercises by body part that can make up the bulk of your routine:

-–Push routine workouts (chest, shoulders, triceps) should include: bench press variations such as incline or using barbell vs dumbbells, overhead presses, push-ups, and dips
+–Push routine workouts (chest, shoulders, triceps) should include: bench press variations such as incline or using barbell vs dumbbells, overhead presses, push-ups, dips, and skull crushers

 -leg exercises include: deadlifts, squats, lunges, hip thrusts, leg press